 Generally speaking, maintenance includes:

 You are entitled to receive medical treatment until you reach the point at which your condition can no longer improve.
-Unfortunately the definition of “cure” does not include treatment simply to relieve your pain.
-Under the definition of “cure,”, the treatment being provided by your physician must result in a betterment of your condition otherwise your maritime employer will not be required to pay for such treatment under the law of maintenance and cure.
-However, please note that other medical expenses including treatment for pain are recoverable under your Jones Act claim.
+Under the definition of “cure,” the treatment being provided by your physician must result in the betterment of your condition.
+Otherwise, your maritime employer will not be required to pay for such treatment under the law of maintenance and cure.
+For example, the definition of “cure” does not include treatment simply to relieve your pain.
+However, medical expenses, including treatment for pain, are recoverable under your Jones Act claim.

-You are entitled to maintenance and cure even if you cannot identify a specific accident or event which caused #requestyour injury, as long as your injury began while you were “in the service of the vessel”.
+You are entitled to maintenance and cure even if you cannot identify a specific event that caused your injury.
+You qualify as long as your injury began while you were “in the service of the vessel.”

 You can also download and print the Maintenance Request worksheet to fill out on your own.

-You can submit your own documentation, just be sure to include a breakdown of your monthly bills by category: electricity, rent/mortgage, insurance, cell phone, food, etc. Then, we recommend that you include a copy of last month’s actual bill for each item, if available.
+You can also submit your own documentation.
+Be sure to include a breakdown of your monthly bills by category: electricity, rent/mortgage, insurance, cell phone, food, etc. Include a copy of last month’s actual bill for each item, if available.
 Some items such as food are simply estimated.
 Items such as electricity, rent/mortgages, and car insurance can be supported with an actual past bill.

 Technically, there is no formal claim document or form that needs to be submitted to your employer in order to receive maintenance and cure.
-Rather, maintenance and cure is automatically triggered when a worker has an injury or illness in the service of the vessel.
+According to maritime law, maintenance and cure is automatically triggered when a worker has an injury or illness in the service of the vessel.
 Your employer should automatically be sending you maintenance checks and paying for your medical expenses.

 If that’s not the case, you can simply make a verbal or written request to your employer or its representative.
-We recommend you do such in writing since there will then be proof that the request was made on your company or its insurer.
+We highly recommend a written request so there is proof the request was made to your company or its insurer.